 - You have to pay back the money in a specific amount of time

-- Your business can fall into big crises in case of too much of debt especially during hard times when the sales of your organization fall down.
+- Your business can fall into big crises in case of too much debt, especially during hard times when the sales of your organization fall.

-- Usually, the assets of a company are held collateral to the lending institution in order to get a loan as a security of repaying the loan.
+- Usually, the assets of a company are held collateral to the lending institution to get a loan as security of repaying the loan.

-- You actually collect a network of investors which increases you’re the credibility of your business.
+- You actually collect a network of investors, which increases the credibility of your business.

-- An investor does not expect immediate returns from his investment and hence it takes a long term view to your business.
+- An investor does not expect immediate returns from his investment, and hence it takes a long term view of your business.

 - You will have to distribute profits and not pay off your loan payments.

 - Equity financing gives you more cash in hand for expanding your business.